JoAnnSutojo/To-Do-List-App/README.md

 Stay organised by easily adding subtasks to the main tasks.

 3. Themes <br />
-5+ colors to match you mood.
+5+ colors to match your mood.

 ## Live Demo